-The men's golf committee has the ability to implement an administrative cut after 36 holes of play to the top 15 teams and top six individuals not on those teams.
-The administrative cut will only occur after all other options to complete 54 holes of play by all 108 participants have been exhausted.
+The men's golf committee has the ability to implement an administrative cut after 36 holes of play if necessary.
+The administrative cut will only occur after all other options to complete 54 holes of play by all participants have been exhausted.